How to Keep Yourself Motivated While You're Working Remotely

 Hosting various social events like annual meetups, online meetings will help interactions between employees with different cultural backgrounds.
 If possible, hosting annual programs where the employees meet up in person, will ensure better intermingling and friendlier relations among co-workers.

-11. Use a proper hiring process to have higher retention
+11. Use a proper hiring process to have higher retentions

 Look for people who have actual experience in remote working keeping all the detailed records of the hiring process for later use.
-Use of proper content checking software to detect plagiarism for content writers.
-Non-monetary benefits like monthly grocery coupons, annual vacations trips will help in employee retention.
+Use of proper content checking software helps prevent plagiarism.
+Non-monetary benefits like monthly grocery coupons, annual vacations trips will help in more employee retention.